csiro-data-school/python-files/_episodes/13-testing.md

 > import pytest
 > ~~~
 > {: .language-python}
+> Of course, you can also try this before installing `pytest` to see whether you already have it.

 ## RPN expression evaluator
 Remember [Reverse Polish Notation](https://commons.wikimedia.org/w/index.php?curid=1236760) (RPN) or post-fix calculators like these?